WilliamY97/LearningJournal/Data Science/Deep Learning/Neural Networks.md

 The perceptron applies these weights to the inputs and sums them in a process known as a **linear combination**.

 ## Calculating the Output with an Activation Function

+Finally, the result of the perceptron's summation is turned into an output signal.
+This is done by feeding the linear combination into an **activation function**.